What exactly is a link exchange?

 The perceived purpose or benefit of the link exchange is to gain an advantage on Google, using the logic that receiving a quality backlink will give you a ‘trust’ signal that may give you an advantage over the competition.
 Read more about the benefits of backlinks here.

-Being at the forefront of link building & outreach through our link building company, we’ve come across literally hundreds of instances where webmasters have openly asked us to exchange links, and trust me, it’s not only smaller bloggers who are actively practicing this.
+Being at the forefront of link building & outreach through our link building services, we’ve come across literally hundreds of instances where webmasters have openly asked us to exchange links, and trust me, it’s not only smaller bloggers who are actively practicing this.
 I’ve seen websites with millions of visitors per month happy to exchange content-based links.

 Is Exchanging Links a Legitimate Strategy?